 Whether in congenial and adversarial conversations, I find myself contradictorily defending and bemoaning the United States.
 When prompted to respond to Black Lives Matters lies, I quickly remark that American blacks are the most fortunate blacks in human history.
 Idiots like Bryan Stevenson suggest slavery merely evolved, but if that’s true, I have a lawn that needs mowing.
 He’ll be cheaper than the neighbor’s kid.
 Not a moment later, someone pushes back and says the Capitol Insurrection pushed our democracy to the brink.

-Suddenly, I find myself saying things that just a few years ago would have put tin foil on my head – there was massive voting fraud that no one will admit to, they know how Ashli Babbitt died, there were false flag operations leading the charge, and for good measure I start talking about the media and political elites lying about Covid numbers and bizarre vaccination demands on previously-infected people.
+Suddenly, I find myself saying things that just a few years ago would have put tin foil on my head – there were irregularities that no one will admit to, they know how Ashli Babbitt died, there were false flag operations leading the charge, and for good measure I start talking about the media and political elites lying about Covid numbers and bizarre vaccination demands on previously-infected people.
 It’s all absurd.
 This practice of schizophrenic conservatism is neither healthy nor sustainable.
 I love this country and what it has represented, yet I reflexively seek to detach myself from it.
 It’s like a political Jekyll and Hyde.

 Even then, though, America as an idea only functions as a reality when the majority of folks are a “moral and religious people,” as John Adams observed.
 It has remarkable upside, but the Constitution “is wholly inadequate to the government of any other.”
 Given the decline of Americans in every sense of personal morality and responsibility, eliminating wasteful government bloat won’t suffice.